Lyndonnn/COMP2113-project/README.md

 virus.
 There are also 'breaking news' that may be triggered each turn, and how the player make choices accordingly will further affect the aforementioned four statistics, either in a favorable or disadvantageous manner.

 The player wins the game if (1) the infection rate drops to zero, or (2) the death rate drops to zero.
-The player loses the game if (1) the supporting rate becomes zero, or (2) the budget becomes zero, or (3) the number of turns reaches 100.
-In addition, choosing the inethical measure 'Spread fake news to exaggerate your contributions' may also lead to a failure in the future (This is unknown to the palyer).
+The player loses the game if (1) the supporting rate becomes zero, or (2) the budget becomes zero, or (3) the infection rate reaches 100%, or (4) the death rate reaches 5%, or (5) the number of days reaches 100.
+In addition, choosing the inethical measure 'Spread fake news to exaggerate your contributions' may also lead to a failure in the future (However, this rule is unknown to the palyer).

 So, optimize your
 choices and win the war against viruses!